STATE REQUIRED EXAMS FOR EDUCATOR PREPARATION PROGRAM ADMISSION

 - GRE® with a score of at least 301 based on Verbal and Quantitative on or after 8/1/11

 - The CASA exam consists of three sub-tests in Reading, Writing, and Mathematics.
-A score of at least a 220 in each sub-test must be attained to pass.
-Retakes are only needed for failed subtests.
+A score of at least a 220 in each sub-test must be attained for a passing score.
+Retakes are only needed for a failed subtest(s).

 Preparation is the key to successfully taking the CASA exam.

 There are also several independent CASA test prep products on the market.
-The Hanover College Bookstore as well as Amazon and other online bookstores offer workbooks and study guides including ones by Mometrics and Trivium - we have a few copies in Newby Hall for you to use.
+The Hanover College Bookstore as well as Amazon and other online bookstores offer workbooks and study guides including ones by Mometrix and Trivium - we have a few in Newby Hall for you to use.

-Plus - there are many videos FREE on You Tube - just do a search for Indiana CASA Exam or click the link below!
+There are many videos FREE on You Tube - just do a search for Indiana CASA Exam or click the link below!

 We have also had good reviews on the Longsdale Publishing preparation course at $39.95 https://www.longsdalepub.com/casa-test.html